nextflow-io/training/docs/hands_on/04_implementation.md

 !!! exercise "Problem #9"

     Copy the code below and paste it at the end of `main.nf`, removing the previous workflow block.
-Be careful not to accidently have multiple workflow blocks.
+Be careful not to accidentally have multiple workflow blocks.

     !!! warning